pchev/alpaca_server/README.md

 ASCOM Alpaca server, Free Pascal / Lazarus package

-This package is the base code to implement an Alpaca driver using Free Pascal compiler.
+This package is the base code to implement an Alpaca server/driver using Free Pascal compiler.

 ## Use